 Submitted by Merida The Bitless

-Merida, an 11-year-old gypsy horse from Chehalis known as “Merida The Bitless” to her social fans, made the cut last night into the Top 10 for InTouch Magazine’s America’s Favorite Pet Contest.
+Merida, an 11-year-old gypsy horse from Chehalis known as “Merida The Bitless” to her social fans, made the cut last week for the quarter-finals of America’s Favorite Pet Contest.
 The contest benefits PAWS – Progressive Animal Welfare Society.
 The nonprofit is based in Lynnwood, Washington and has a mission to help injured and orphaned domestic pets as well as wildlife get rehabilitated and return home.

 Merida still has several rounds of competition to get through in order to be named America’s Favorite Pet, which includes a two-page article in InTouch Magazine and the honor of the title.
-On September 22, voting ends for the top 5 cut-off for her group.
-At that point, if Merida makes it, she will be in the quarterfinals and will need to be first in her group by the time voting ends – 7 p.m.
+In order to win that title, Merida will need to be first in her group by the time voting ends – at 7 p.m.
 PST on September 29.
-If she is first in her group, then she will go onto the semifinals that run through October 20.
-At which point, she will need to be first in her group again to advance to the finals that end on October 27.
+If she is first in her group then, she will go onto the semifinals that run through October 20.
+At which point, she will need to be first in her group again in order to advance to the finals that end on October 27.

 You can vote for Merida for free once a day.
 You can also buy extra votes to support PAWS.
 Just go to Merida’s America’s Favorite Pet dashboard, or scan the QR code below.
 Merida is running some fun giveaways to boost donations to PAWs, so head Merida The Bitless on Facebook or Instagram.